A two-day conference in honor of Professor Kendall Houk will take place August 11-12, 2022, at UCLA’s Chemistry & Biochemistry Department.

 Steven Lopez, Matthew Grayson, Silvia Osuna, Daniel Ess, Sharon Neufeldt, and Martin Breugst.

 There will be ample opportunities for alumni, collaborators, and newcomers to interact across disciplines.
-In addition to poster and oral presentations, breakout sessions and elevator talks will serve to strengthen ties between industrial, academic, and government researchers and re-connect them on the UCLA campus.
-The abstract deadline is Sunday, March 15, 2020.
+In addition to poster and oral presentations, breakout sessions and elevator talks will strengthen ties between industrial, academic, and government researchers and re-connect them on the UCLA campus.
+The abstract deadline is Sunday, March 27, 2022.

-For the past 50 years Houk has pioneered the use of computational chemistry methods to understand fundamental principles governing organic reactions.
-“We have all had the amazing privilege of being a co-author with Ken and reporting a discovery in one of his greater than 1200 scientific publications” the conference website states.
+For the past 50 years, Houk has pioneered computational chemistry methods to understand fundamental principles governing organic reactions.
+“We have all had the amazing privilege of being a co-author with Ken and reporting a discovery in one of his greater than 1200 scientific publications,” the conference website states.
 “We are all grateful to be mentored by the insightful Saul Winstein Chair in Organic Chemistry.
 As LSU, Pitt, or UCLA Houkies, we learned how to identify and model countless problems in organic chemistry, make a hypothesis, test the hypothesis, and then try again.
-We learned how to ‘Push Back the Frontiers of Science’, which allowed us to go on to productive careers in industry, academia, and beyond.”
+In addition, we learned how to ‘Push Back the Frontiers of Science,’ which allowed us to go on to productive careers in industry, academia, and beyond.”

 Houk has been recognized around the world for the impact of his scientific discoveries, including by the Arthur C. Cope Scholar Award from the ACS in 1988, the 1991 ACS James Flack Norris Award in Physical Organic Chemistry, the 1998 Schrödinger Medal of the World Association of Theoretical and Computational Chemists, and the Arthur C. Cope Award of the ACS in 2009.
 In 2010, Houk was elected a member of the National Academy of Sciences, and in 2012 became a Fellow of the Royal Society of Chemistry.
 To learn more about Houk, visit his group’s website.

-Nikki Erinakis, UCLA Department of Chemistry & Biochemsitry, firstname.lastname@example.org.
+Article by Nikki Erinakis, UCLA Department of Chemistry & Biochemistry.